Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "Well, how else are we s’posed ‘ta gossip ‘bout all the pretty tails?"

 "Fine, fine.
-I’ll leave you alone to paint each others’ nails and braid your hair...God knows, I need some sleep anyway.
+I’ll leave you alone to paint each others’ nails and braid your hair...
+God knows, I need some sleep anyway.
 But you’d *better* return him in one piece, hear?
 And *go easy."*

 "I can promise I’ll do at least one o’ those things."